KeenanThompson/Linux_Engineering/Week_1/firewall_rules_notes.md

-# UFW Firewall Hardening Notes (Ubuntu Security Lab)
+# UFW Firewall Hardening Notes

 ## Overview
 UFW (Uncomplicated Firewall) is being used to enforce a host-based firewall with a default-deny stance.